A Git workflow with GitHub Desktop

 Step 3: Make a commit

-Optionally, you can add a more detailed description of you changes in the description box below:
+Optionally, you can also add a more detailed description of your changes in the description box below:

 When you are ready click on Commit to main.

-Please note that there are guidelines on how to write good commit messages.
+There are guidelines on how to write good commit messages.
 This becomes especially important when collaborating.
-Have a look here for some guidelines.
+Have a look here for some guidelines on how to write good commit messages and why this is important.

-To look at the history of your commits, you can go to the history view of GitHub desktop.
+To look at the history of your commits, you can switch from the “Changes” to the “History” view of GitHub desktop.
 It gives you all the details about previous commits:

 Step 5: Push new changes to GitHub

-Just continue working locally, add new recipe files, update existing recipes and commit the changes when you are done.
-Just click on one of the two Push buttons update the GitHub repository with the latest local changes.
+Just continue to work locally: Add other recipe files, update the existing pie recipe, … Then commit these new changes to the repository (see previous steps).
+When you are ready to share the new changes on GitHub, you need to push them.
+Just click one of the two Push buttons to update the GitHub repository with the latest local changes.

-The small number on the right side of the button indicates how many commits you have that are not pushed yet (in my case 1).
+The small number on the right side of the button indicates how many commits you are about to push (in my case 1).

 Git and GitHub are perfect for collaboration.
-Let’s assume our friend also has a cook book project on GitHub and we want to work together with them on the book.
+Let’s assume your friend also has a cook book project on GitHub and you want to help work on their cook book.

-If you want to try the workflow by collaborating with yourself, you can just skip step 1 and do the other steps with your own instead of your friend’s cook book.
+If you want to test this workflow by collaborating with yourself, you can just skip step 1 and do the other steps with your own instead of your friend’s cook book.

 Add collaborators to GitHub repository

 To collaborate, your friend needs to add you to their GitHub project.
-On the GitHub webpage, they can go to Settings -> Collaborators -> Add people:
+On the GitHub webpage of the repository, they can go to Settings -> Collaborators -> Add people:

-Your friend can then add your GitHub user name and you will get an invitation email for the repository.
+Then add people using their GitHub user name.
+The invited person will get an invitation email for the repository.
 Accept this invitation and you are now a collaborator on your friend’s project.

 Step 1: Clone a remote repository

-This option is great if you collaborate on a GitHub repository.
-As soon as you accepted the invitation to be a collaborator on a repository, this repository will be listed by GitHub Desktop in the list of your repositories.
+As soon as you accepted the invitation to be a collaborator on a GitHub repository, this repository will be listed by GitHub Desktop in the list of your repositories.

-To clone the repository you just need to go to File -> Clone repository.
+To clone a repository you just need to go to File -> Clone repository.
 In the dialogue box that opens stay in the “GitHub.com” tab.
-There you can scroll through the list of your repositories and select the one you want to clone.
+There you can scroll through the list of all repositories you have access to and select the one you want to clone.

 This option works for GitHub repositories but also for all other remote repositories (e.g. Gitlab).

-First, we need to clone our friend’s repository.
-This means we pull an entire copy of the repository onto our machine.
 To clone a repository, you need to know the repositories address.
-You can find the HTTPS address by clicking on the green code button on GitHub:
+You can find the HTTPS address by clicking the green code button on the repository page on GitHub:

 Go to GitHub Desktop and File -> Clone repository.
-In the dialogue box that opens
+In the dialogue box that opens, switch to the URL Tab and paste the URL.
+Then, you choose a local path for the repository.

 When you are ready click on Clone.